Home » DIY » Scrap Wood Christmas Decor

 Small Scrap Wood Projects

-While preparing to make the Scrap Wood Christmas Ornaments, I had these small blocks leftover.
+I had these small blocks left over while preparing to make the Scrap Wood Christmas Ornaments.
 I used a lowercase letter font to do NOEL, using stars from another transfer.

 chalk couture transfer JOY

-On a few taller scrap blocks, I did the word JOY.
-At this point I had been crafting for hours, working on inking some t-shirts for myself, and more flour sack towels for Christmas gifts.
+On a few taller scrap blocks, I created the word “JOY.”
+At this point, I had been crafting for hours, working on inking some t-shirts for myself and more flour sack towels for Christmas gifts.
 So, I was sitting at my kitchen island craft station—many times I stand there, but my feet were aching!
 I’m not fortunate enough to have a craft room, so all the fun happens in the kitchen!

 Reclaimed Chair Spindles